tydavis/journal/2017/docker-builder-pattern.md

 Without using mount-points, users have been ADDing or COPYing their entire codebase into the container image via a *docker build* command, then using *docker cp* to extract the resulting artifacts.
-As we can see above, this is (usually) a fundamentally flawed way of building artifacts using a container.
+For languages which emit artifacts (binaries, or single archives like JARs), copying code into a container is fundamentally flawed.

 The multi-stage concept takes this further down the "wrong" path, encouraging this same copy-code-into-image mindset and providing an unnecessary function to discard the image inline during build process.
-As we see above, one does not have to build the tools/compiler container every time, meaning artifact-build-time is significantly faster than the multi-stage process, even with build layer caching.
+As demonstrated above, one does not have to build or modify the tools/compiler container every time, meaning artifact-build-time is significantly faster than the multi-stage process, even with build layer caching.